FaraazArsath/Customer-segmentation_E_commerce/README.md

 ## Project Summary:

-In this project we used NLP (Natural Language Processing) techniques to extract frequent words in the 'Description' column of Products purchased and done Clustering text documents using k-means to obtain Product Categories.
+In this project I used NLP (Natural Language Processing) techniques to extract frequent words in the 'Description' column of Products purchased and done Clustering text documents using k-means to obtain Product Categories.

 Used Feature Extaction method TfidfVectorizer whch uses an in-memory vocabulary (a Python dict) to map the most frequent words to features indices and hence compute a word occurrence frequency (sparse) matrix.
 The word frequencies are then reweighted using the Inverse Document Frequency (IDF) vector collected feature-wise over the corpus.
 Performed dimensionality reduction using LSA (Latent semantic analysis) to this extracted features before fitting into K- means.